PSLmodels/Tax-Calculator/taxcalc/reforms/REFORMS.md

 are stored as text files on your local computer.
-Such reform proposals can then be uploaded to the [TaxBrain webapp](http://www.ospc.org/taxbrain/file/) (or used on your local computer) to estimate reform effects.
+Such reform proposals can then be uploaded to the [TaxBrain webapp](http://www.ospc.org/taxbrain/file/) (or used on your local computer with the `--reform` option to the `inctax.py` command-line interface to Tax-Calculator) to estimate reform effects.

-## Example Reform File
+## Example JSON Reform File

 Here is an example of a tax reform proposal that consists of several reform provisions.
 The structure of this file is as follows: